 During the phone interview, he told me, “we don’t have any budget for this position”.
 If you ever get that objection, simply agree with them, and keep the conversation going.
 For example, in my situation, I told him, “I completely understand, and I don’t want budget to be an issue for us.
 What kind of projects are you working on now?”
 By the end of the conversation, once he felt confident in me and my ability to help, he told me, “Like I said, we don’t have any budget allocated for this… but I can always find money for the right opportunity”.

-After that, I was flown out for an interview, and in May I was headed to the Midwest for what turned out to be the dream paid internship.
+After that, I was flown out for an interview, and in May I was headed to the Midwest for what turned out to be the dream job.

 To read more about how to execute this approach yourself, read here about cold-calling hiring managers.